Past Race Photos

 Can I bring a stroller?

-- Yes, yes you can bring a stroller, but only if it contains a person.
+- Absolutely you can bring a stroller, but only if it contains a person.

 - Please be sure to start with the appropriate pace group.
 This means if you look around to discover all the people surrounding you are way faster - back up.
 If they're way slower - move forward.
-We'll help get folks situated in the proper pace group.
+We'll help.

 Can I bring a dog?